top of page

 壺月遠州流禪茶道宗家四世 中村 如栴

-Fourteen years have passed since that devastating earthquake.
+Fifteen years have passed since that devastating disaster.

-Because I was raised in a very strict household, I felt more at ease at school than at home.
+I was a clumsy and lethargic child.
+Growing up in a strict household, I felt more at ease at school than at home.

-Even after deciding to go on to university in accordance with my parents’ wishes, I felt no goal or purpose in attending university, and mustering the will to study for the entrance exams was truly an arduous task.
+Even after deciding to go to university to follow my parents'wishes, I felt no goal or purpose in attending.
+Summoning the will to study for entrance exams was an incredibly difficult feat.

-Then, just before turning twenty, during the painful period of my second year as a repeat applicant struggling with entrance examinations, I suddenly collapsed from an illness of unknown cause.
+Then, just before I turned twenty, in the midst of the grueling struggle of my second year as a "ronin" student(浪人生), I suddenly collapsed from an unknown illness.

-Looking back now, I believe my mind and body had been severely weakened by intense stress.
+Looking back, I believe my mind and body were profoundly weakened by intense stress.

-After finally regaining my health and being able to live normally again during my university years, a thought suddenly occurred to me:
+When I finally regained my health and was able to live a normal life again as a university student, a thought suddenly came to me:

-“I am being kept alive by some unseen force.”
+"I am being kept alive by some greater power."

 "I must live for something."

-I believe that feeling from that time has become the driving force behind everything I am today.
+I believe the feelings I had at that moment have become the driving force behind everything I do today.

-Around then, I had my first opportunity to receive instruction in the tea ceremony from my father, the previous head of the school.
+Around that time, I had my first opportunity to receive tea ceremony training from my father, the previous Grandmaster.

-It is simply about you standing there, with dignity,
+It is simply about you being there, dignified and present:

-While I myself am neither an educator nor a temple priest, I hope to lower the perceived barriers of the tea ceremony, which is often thought to be inaccessible;
+While I am neither an educator nor an abbot, I wish to lower the hurdles of the tea ceremony, which is often perceived as formal and intimidating.

 NAKAMURA.Nyosen